notlixiang/ur_ik_plugin/README.md

   kinematics_solver_search_resolution: 0.005
   kinematics_solver_timeout: 0.005
 ```
 4. Enjoy!
-You can run `roslaunch ur3_moveit_config demo.launch`,  drag the end effector and try motion planning to test if it runs correctly.
+You can run `roslaunch ur3_moveit_config demo.launch`,  drag the end effector and try motion planning to test if it works correctly.